MicrosoftDocs/memdocs/memdocs/intune/protect/create-compliance-policy.md

    >
    > - Linux - Ubuntu Desktop, version 20.04 LTS and 22.04 LTS
    > - Windows 10/11
    > Before you can add custom settings to a policy, you must have uploaded a detection script to Intune, and have ready a JSON file that defines the settings you want to use for compliance.
-See [Custom compliance settings](../protect/compliance-use-custom-settings.md) for more information.
+See [Custom compliance settings](../protect/compliance-use-custom-settings.md).

    On the **Compliance settings** page, expand the **Custom Compliance** category: